agude/agude.github.io/_posts/2018-05-14-my_phd_thesis.md

 ## Results

-The results of six years of my life are shown in the (absolutely hideous) plot
+The results of six years of my life are shown in the (absolutely hideous, I confess) plot below:
-below:

 [![A plot showing the final result comparing the measured phi star distribution to the distributions predicted by various QCD Monte Carlo